 Inspiring travel content

-In addition to Lonely Planet travel guide books that users have to pay for access, Lonely Planet also provides extensive travel descriptions, articles, and videos covering topics related to different destinations that are free to view.
+In addition to Lonely Planet travel guide books that users have to pay for access to, Lonely Planet also provides extensive travel descriptions, articles, and videos covering topics related to different destinations that are free to view.

 Users can purchase and access Lonely Planet travel guides via its website or mobile app, which is available in both Android and iOS versions.
 General content related to destinations can be viewed even without an account for free.